Package 'arcgeocoder'

 )

-# Reduce number of labels to most common ones
+# Reduce labels to the most common ones.

 library(dplyr)